JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 ```

 Kotlin/Native needs to verify that some piece of state is really immutable, at runtime.
 The runtime could simply walk
-through all the state and verify that each is deeply immutable, but that would be somewhat inflexible, and if you needed
+through all the state and verify that each is deeply immutable, but that would be inflexible, and if you needed
 to do that every time the runtime wanted to check mutability, it would have significant performance consequences.

 Kotlin/Native defines a new runtime state called _frozen_.
 Any instance of an object may be frozen.
 If an object is frozen: